Background China

 Strategic tools for integrated territorial planning enhancing urban-rural integration and circular economies in the Huangyan-Taizhou region

 The focus of the URA project’s R&D activities lies on strengthening integrated and socio-ecologically sustainable urban-rural development in the Chinese region of Huangyan-Taizhou.
 Based on interdisciplinary research on urban-rural linkages, a regional guiding strategy is developed in a transdisciplinary process using participatory and actor-oriented planning and governance tools.
-The establishment of a global network will ensure the transfer of knowledge between international urban-rural regions and partners from research and practice.
+The establishment of a global network will ensure the transfer of knowledge between urban-rural regions.

 Project Objectives